The Car Connection Jeep Renegade Overview

-The Renegade throws out both the very creased, angular look of products like the Patriot and Liberty, as well as the somewhat softer look of the Compass, Grand Cherokee, and new Cherokee, and instead strikes a new look that is chunky and rugged-looking, yet sophisticated and just a little playful.
-With its upright slotted grille and somewhat upright windshield, the Renegade nods to Jeep tradition; yet in its curved rear flanks, and a beltline that swoops down at the middle, the Renegade eschews flat sheetmetal.
-Furthermore, an 'X' that repeats on the headlights, taillights, and even roof on some versions, adds up to another interesting styling cue.
+The Renegade throws out both the very creased, angular look of products like the Patriot and Liberty and the somewhat softer look of the Compass, Grand Cherokee, and new Cherokee.
+Instead it strikes up a new look that is chunky and rugged-looking, yet sophisticated and just a little playful.
+With its blunt slotted grille and somewhat upright windshield, the Renegade nods to Jeep tradition; its curved rear flanks and its low beltline are anything but traditional.

-Inside, the new 2015 Jeep Renegade is less radical in its design statement; it's a subtle look, but one that's finished with plenty of soft-touch materials around the front seats, plus some body-color details, as well as 'clamp fastener' anodized accents.
-An upright seating position in front, combined with the rather low beltline, should add up to great visibility, and back-seat space should be adequate for a couple of adults.
+An upright seating position in front, combined with the rather low beltline, adds up to great visibility, and back-seat space is adequate for a couple of adults.
 Cargo space is 18.5 cubic feet with the rear seatback up, or nearly 51 cubic feet with it flipped forward.
 The Renegade offers a rollback cloth roof that can be opened or removed entirely.

 Renegades are powered by a choice of two engines.
 A 177-hp, turbo 1.3-liter inline-4 is our pick for power, while the 180-hp 2.4-liter is fair.
 Both pair to a 9-speed automatic that suffers from poor shift quality.
 The Renegade features an independent rear suspension with frequency-selective shocks from Koni, which provide a good balance of handling and ride.
 There's even a feature to help the anti-lock brakes detect rough roads so they can react accordingly.